$> resolving page · hydrating components · streaming data

 Along the way I worked at Inter-Con building Python APIs on AWS, became lead engineer at Beat The Odds building a real-time fantasy sports platform, and shipped platforms for clients ranging from yacht transport logistics to nonprofit financial literacy.

 The shift to AI-native development changed everything.
-Starting in early 2023 with GitHub Copilot and evolving to Claude Code as my primary tool, I went from building features to shipping entire multi-tenant SaaS platforms solo.
-960+ commits across 22 repos in 7 months — not by cutting corners, but by giving AI deep autonomy while maintaining senior-level review on every line.
+Starting with GitHub Copilot and evolving to Claude Code as my daily driver, I went from building features to shipping entire multi-tenant SaaS platforms solo.
+3,000+ commits across 20+ active repos - not by cutting corners, but by giving AI deep autonomy while maintaining senior-level review on every line.

 Currently pursuing a B.S. in Cybersecurity at WGU while continuing to ship.